 - 1 container (8 ounce) whipped topping (such as Cool Whip), thawed

 - 1 (16 ounce) pound cake , cut into small cubes

 - 3 cups fresh raspberries

-- In a large bowl, whisk pudding mix and milk for 2-3 minutes, or until starts to thicken.
+- In a large bowl, whisk together the instant pudding mix and milk for 2-3 minutes, or until it starts to thicken.

 - Gently fold whipped topping into pudding until just combined.
 Set aside.

 - Place about ¼ cup of pound cake cubes into the bottom of a glass jar or trifle.
 Spread a layer of pudding mixture on top of pound cake.
 Add about 1/4 cup of blueberries on top of pudding, followed by more pound cake cubes, another layer of pudding, and then top the pudding with about 1/4 cup of raspberries.

 - Repeat with rest of jars.
 If using a medium trifle dish, repeat the layering process, ending with pudding.

 - Serve immediately or refrigerate until ready to serve.

 - If you'd rather make your own pound cake rather than buy it from the store, I recommend making this pound cake recipe.
 It calls for chocolate chips, so simply omit them.